FrancisGodinho/AgendaBuilder/README.md

 ## Installation and Setup Instructions
 Clone this repository.
-Add the Maven library `hu.blackbelt.bundles.poi:org.apache.poi:4.0.1_1` to your project (used to parse an excel file).
+Add the Maven library `hu.blackbelt.bundles.poi:org.apache.poi:4.0.1_1` to your project (used to parse an excel file): https://mvnrepository.com/artifact/hu.blackbelt.bundles.poi/org.apache.poi/4.0.1_1.
 Make sure to install JavaFX: https://openjfx.io/openjfx-docs/.

 To start HyperShopper: